nchlswhttkr/website/content/blog/2018-reflection.md

 ### Gaming

-I bought a switch, it was worth it.
+I bought a Switch, it was worth it.

 {{< tweet 1056357122282143744 >}}